Hawaii’s Bulk Electronic Filing System

 An ACK will be sent to acknowledge the receipt of the zip file that contained the multiple return files.
 Individual ACKs will be returned back in a single zip file that will contain one ACK file per return file contained in the submitted zip file.
 ACKs in production will be sent within 24 hours of the submission with ACKs in the test environment being sent more frequently.
 ACKs will be encrypted with a public PGP key provided to DoTax by the transmitter to ensure that only the transmitter will be able to decrypt the ACK file.

 A test site will be made available 24/7, will require a PGP encryption key that has no expiration date, and will mimic the business validation rules in the production environment.
 A separate SFTP login and PGP key will be provided for testing.
 There is no need to contact the agency when submitting tests.
+Once testing is successfully completed, production credentials will be provided.
+Production files will not be accepted until testing is completed and approved.

 Support for the test site is available only during normal DOTAX business hours (7:45 am to 4:30 pm HST).
 If the test site ACKs are not returned within a 2 hour timeframe, contact the Electronic Processing Section.